grafana/k6-docs/docs/sources/next/using-k6/javascript-compatibility-mode.md

 The base mode omits the Babel transformation step, supporting only ES5.1+ code.
 You may want to enable this mode if your scripts are already written using only ES5.1 features or were previously transformed by Babel.

-In general, this mode is not recommended as it offers minor benefits in reducing startup time.
+Generally, this mode is not recommended as it offers minor benefits in reducing startup time.

 ### CommonJS Example